MobileX-CU/FishCounting/README.md

 # FishCounting

-credit to Charlie for the following env configuration for Macos
+credit to Charlie for the following env configuration for ARM

 # Introduction
 Instructions for installing [`openeb-4.5.2`](https://docs.prophesee.ai/stable/installation/linux_openeb.html) on an `arm64` Mac.
 Does not install ML modules (yet).